nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <p align="center"> <sub> <b>Figure</b>: Exit message appears in Result display </sub> </p>

 ## 7.2 Entry-Level Commands
-Entry-Level commands involves managing the entries which are either expenses or revenues in an account.
+Entry-Level commands involve managing the entries which are either expenses or revenues in an account.

 ### 7.2.1 Adding an entry: `add`